by Russ Lowthian, HaveFunBiking.com

 There’s no way around it.
 While many visual cues can help you determine if it is safe to roll out or step onto the ice, the most reliable way is to measure the ice thickness.

 There are a few tools you can use to measure the ice.
-An ice chisel can be stabbed into the ice until it penetrates all the way through.
+An ice chisel can be stabbed into the ice until it penetrates through to the water.
 A cordless drill with a wood bit also works well to auger a hole to measure the thickness.

 Ice safety tips – What is a safe thickness?

 According to the Minnesota Department of Natural Resources states on ice thickness, any ice thickness less than four inches should be avoided at all costs.
 At four inches, the ice can support bicycling, cross-country skiing, ice fishing, and walking.
 At five to seven inches, the ice can sustain the weight of a snowmobile or an ATV, while eight to twelve inches are needed to support a small car’s weight.
-And while these guidelines are generic, ice conditions vary, and the above is for newly formed ice.
+While these guidelines are generic, and ice conditions vary, the current chart is for newly formed ice.
 Make sure to read more on thickness before going out there.

 Measuring in one place is not enough.
-Take measurements in several different areas (approximately 150 feet apart) to ensure that the entire area is safe.
+Measure several areas (approximately 150 feet apart) to ensure the entire area is safe.
 Ice thickness can vary, even over a relatively small area—especially over moving water.

 Ice safety tips – Assess the area visually.